webfox/laravel-backed-enums/README.md

 ## Usage

-### Using the trait
+### Setup your enum

-The enum you create must implement BackedEnum, this interface allows the toArray and toJson functions from within IsBackEnum to be called on your enum.
+The enum you create must implement the `BackedEnum` interface and also use the `IsBackedEnum` trait.
+The interface is required for Laravel to cast your enum correctly and the trait is what gives your enum its superpowers.

 ```php
 use Webfox\LaravelBackedEnums\BackedEnum;